jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 - Which caching settings to use for the resources?
 - How to scale the service in the future and how to monitor it?

-All these we'll be covered in the series – we'll be building up from the simplest shack to a more robust confgiruation.
+All these we'll be covered in the series – we'll be building up from the simplest shack to a more robust configuration.

 ## To click or not to click?

 What's the gateway drug of AWS?
 It's obviously the AWS console.
 Things are very easy to setup but once the complexity becomes larger, things get trickier.
 How trickier?
 Suppose you want to do a production environments but then also a staging and a testing environments.
-How would you apply a configuration change accross all three environemnts?
+How would you apply a configuration change across all three environments?
 Well, unfortunately, it's point and click with the AWS console.
 We don't want to do that, so we'll use something else, a tool called Pulumi.
 *True infrastructure as code*.